-More than 400 top international buyers from 40 different countries, including the US, Canada, Germany, France, Italy, Australia, China, India, and the Middle East, have been hearing all about the island of Ireland at ExploreGB 2017, this week.
+More than 280 top international buyers from 29 different countries, including the US, Germany, France, Australia, China and the Middle East, heard all about the island of Ireland at ExploreGB 2018.

-As part of its ongoing partnership with VisitBritain, Tourism Ireland – together with 13 tourism companies from the island of Ireland – took part in ExploreGB, VisitBritain’s flagship international event which took place in Brighton.
+As part of its ongoing partnership with VisitBritain, Tourism Ireland – together with tourism companies from the island of Ireland – took part in ExploreGB, VisitBritain’s flagship international event which took place this year in Newcastle.
 The two-day workshop involved a series of pre-scheduled, one-to-one appointments – showcasing Britain and the island of Ireland to the influential audience of international buyers and helping to deliver additional itineraries and brochure pages featuring both destinations.

-ExploreGB was also an ideal opportunity for Tourism Ireland to highlight the British-Irish Visa Scheme to buyers in attendance from China and India; the scheme enables leisure and business travellers from both countries to visit Ireland and the UK on a single visa.
+ExploreGB was also an ideal opportunity for Tourism Ireland to highlight the British-Irish Visa Scheme to buyers in attendance from China; the scheme enables leisure and business travellers from China to visit Ireland and the UK on a single visa.
 Tourism Ireland also reminded buyers from the Middle East about the recent introduction of visa-free travel for UAE nationals who wish to visit Ireland.

 Notes To Editors